 Is It Necessary To Have An Anomaly Scan?

 All women, irrespective of their age, carry a little risk of delivering babies with physical and mental anomalies.
 The anomaly scan helps to find or rule out such abnormalities (3).
-The scan is not mandatory but one that you should ideally not miss.

 What Does It Look For?

 Just like the ultrasound scan, the anomaly scan determines the following (4):

 - Size, growth, maturity and general health of the baby